 Any contingent consideration to be transferred by the Group is recognized at fair value at the acquisition date.
 Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognized in accordance with IAS 39, either in profit or loss or as a change to other comprehensive income.
-Contingent consideration that is classified as equity is not re-measured and its subsequent settlement is accounted for within equity.
+Contingent consideration that is classified as equity is not remeasured and its subsequent settlement is accounted for within equity.

 If the initial accounting for a business combination is incomplete by the end of the reporting period in which the combination occurs, the Group reports provisional amounts for the items for which the accounting is incomplete.
-Those provisional amounts are adjusted during the measurement period (see above), or additional assets or liabilities are recognized, to reflect new information obtained about facts and circumstances that existed at the acquisition date that, if known, would have affected the amounts recognized at that date.
+Those provisional amounts are adjusted during the measurement period (see above), or additional assets or liabilities are recognized, to reflect new information obtained about facts and circumstances that existed at the acquisition date that, if known, would have affected the amounts recognized at that date losses are also eliminated.
+When necessary, amounts reported by subsidiaries have been adjusted to conform with the Group's accounting policies.